MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Results/instructions4.md

 1. Create a comprehensive test plan for the program.

 2. Implement a program that matches the structure diagram below.
-Ensure the code is efficient.

 3. Use the test plan to check that the program works correctly.